 Being a land of varied demographics our cuisines are signatured by spices , herbs not to forget the immense variety of vegetables and fruits and pisces (thanks to our long coastline and perennial rivers).
 We love cooking feeding and eating.
 Being the land of "वसुधैव कुटुम्बकम " , the food and cuisine has been influenced by the Aryans, Arabs, Mughals, British and Portuguese apart from our own culture and traditions.
 Be it veg or non-veg, we can lay down 100s of recipes of a single item.

+I have stayed in many parts of my country and have devoured many regional recipes.
+My friends have treated me with the authentic recipes , delicacies and savories from their land.
+They are all "THE BEST".
+Every nook and corner of the country has something superb to offer on the pallet.
+So here's a sneak peak from my corner - a typical bengali kitchen.
 Speaking of Bongs, we have three main interests: reading, travelling and ofcourse eating(or rather cooking).
 During the era of GrandMas, the meals took all their time, labour and ingenuity, from dawn to dusk.
 With us, leaving our homes in the morning for work returning post sunset, things have changed, but we still love to lay courses on weekends and holidays.
 And mind you, bongs have strict rules for cooking, serving and eating.
 The courses cannot be swapped , they always arrive on your plate in the age old sequence.
 The meal can be a veg,non-veg combination or a purely-veg( may be on a Pooja day)...Bongs refrain using onion garlic for pure veg dishes.

 Till date on occasions like Bdays, pooja days or when the Jamai (Son-in-Law) visits, Mas and GrandMas prepare all the courses: